Adoxa CK (Oral)

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

 This medicine comes with patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 If you are using the delayed-release tablets or tablets:

 - It may be taken with food or milk, if it upsets your stomach.

 - You may take this medicine by breaking the tablets.
 Hold the tablet between your thumb and index fingers close to the appropriate score (separation) line.
 Then, apply enough pressure to snap the tablet segments apart.
 Do not use the tablet if it does not break on the scored lines.

-- You may also take this medicine by sprinkling the equally broken tablets onto cold, soft food such as an applesauce.
-This mixture must be swallowed immediately without chewing and followed with a glass of cool water to ensure complete swallowing of the pellets.
+- You may also take this medicine by sprinkling the equally broken tablets onto cold, soft food, such as applesauce.
+This mixture must be swallowed right away without chewing and followed with a glass of cool water to ensure complete swallowing of the pellets.
 Do not store the mixture for later use.

 Shake the oral liquid well just before each use.
 Measure the dose with a marked measuring spoon, oral syringe, or medicine cup.

 Drink plenty of fluids to avoid throat irritation and ulceration.